 Safe and reliable

-Inflatable kayaks are very safe and have multiple air chambers so that if you did suffer a puncture or leak you wouldn’t completely sink.
+Are inflatable kayaks safe is a common question we get asked and the fact is they are very safe.
+The best models will have multiple air chambers so that if you did suffer a puncture or leak you wouldn’t completely sink.
 They have a surprisingly high weight capacity and most of the time are able to carry more weight than their hardshell counterparts.
 Each inflatable kayak is different though so best to check the specifications first.

-On flat and calm water inflatable kayaks are a lot more stable and less likely to capsize and so can be a very good option for children and those not wanting to risk going for a dip.
+Do kayaks tip over easily?
+Well on flat and calm water inflatable kayaks are a lot more stable and are a lot less likely to tip over and so can be a very good option for children and those not wanting to risk going for a dip.
 But, once the water gets a bit more choppy that can change and hardshells become more stable as they sit lower in the water.